DISCOVERING THE GOOD IN EVERY STUDENT

 Reflection & Worship

 Weekly Meeting for Worship offers unprogrammed space for meditation and reflective thinking.
 When a member of our community feels impassioned to share, they stand and speak publicly to the group before settling back into silence, allowing everyone to consider something new if they wish.
-Often, students plan topics for considering in Meeting for Worship.
+Often, students plan topics for consideration in Meeting for Worship.
+Each week a different class leads Meeting for Worship, allowing all community members to build responsibility and accountability for a query.

 At Friends, we aim to graduate students who are actively engaged in the world around them, who think critically about current events and ask questions about the causes of injustice.
 We strive to equip our students with the tools needed to act on their ideas, to be empathetic, collaborative and reflective.